-The Division of Motor Vehicles is created by the Legislature and placed under the direction of the Secretary of State.
-The Secretary of State signs all licenses personally.
+The Division of Motor Vehicles (DMV) was created by the Legislature and was put under the direction of the Secretary of State (SOS).
+The SOS personally signed all licenses.

-Vehicles receive an assigned license number for a yearly flat fee of $2.
-During the first year, 763 license numbers are issued, resulting in revenue of $1,526.
+Vehicles were assigned license numbers for a yearly flat fee of $2.
+In the first year, 763 license numbers were issued, resulted in revenue of $1,526.

 The first vehicle licensed belonged to Mr. S.A.
 Perkins of Tacoma.
 On May 2, 1905, he licensed a 30 HP Pope-Toledo Touring car.
-Mr. Perkins retained his license number, B-1, for many years.
+He retained his license number, B-1, for many years.

 During this year, the total number of licenses increases to 1,253.

-The total number of licensed vehicles has risen to 9,311.
+The total number of licensed vehicles was 9,311.

-The legislature changes the license laws completely, requiring an application filed with a county auditor.
-A temporary license plate is furnished for use while waiting for plates to be mailed from Olympia.
+The legislature changed the license laws, requiring applications to be filed with a county auditor.
+A temporary license plate was furnished for use while waiting for plates to be mailed from Olympia.

-From 1915 to 1916, Tacoma Rubber and Stamp Company makes license plates of wood or leather.
+From 1915 to 1916, Tacoma Rubber and Stamp Company made license plates from wood or leather.

-The number of licenses increases to 46,000 vehicles.
+The number of licenses increased to 46,000 vehicles.

-Plates from 1916 through 1920 are issued on a March-to-March basis.
-The year on the plate indicates the year of expiration.
+Plates from 1916 through 1920 were issued on a March-to-March basis.
+The year on the plate indicated the year it expired.

-The Division of Motor Vehicles issues the first metal license plates, with a blue background and white letters.
-Passenger vehicles are designated by a small “X,” trucks by a “T,” and publicly-owned vehicles by a small “E.” License plates are issued to an individual and transferred from vehicle to vehicle.
-The colors of the plates changes through the years (see Washington Passenger License Plate Colors).
+The DMV issued the first metal plates, with blue background and white letters.
+Passenger vehicles were designated by a small "X," trucks by a "T," and publicly-owned vehicles by a small "E." License plates were issued to a person not a vehicle.
+The plate colors changed through the years, see Washington Passenger License Plate Colors.

-From 1917 to 1920, Tacoma Rubber and Stamp makes porcelain license plates.
+From 1917 to 1920, Tacoma Rubber and Stamp made porcelain license plates.

-The legislature changes the plate expiration date to December 31, making it necessary to order new license plates.
-When these plates arrive, they’re stored with the other license plates in the basement of the Capitol Building.
-The weight of the plates is so great, the floor of the building begins to sink, and the license plates are transferred to another part of the building during a weekend.
+The legislature changed the plate expiration date to December 31, making it necessary to order new license plates.
+Plates were stored in the basement of the Capitol Building.
+The weight of the plates was so great, the floor of the building began to sink.
+The license plates were transferred to another part of the building.

-The legislature establishes the Administrative Code, creating the Department of Licenses headed by the Director of Licenses.
+The legislature established the Administrative Code, creating the Department of Licenses headed by the Director of Licenses.

-The penitentiary at Walla Walla begins manufacturing license plates, which results in considerable cost savings.
-The same colors are used for plates manufactured in 1923, 1924, and 1925.
-This also reduces costs by purchasing the enamel to paint the license plates in large quantities.
+The penitentiary at Walla Walla began manufacturing license plates, this was a considerable cost savings.
+The same colors were used for plates manufactured in 1923 – 1925.
+They also reduced costs by purchasing large quantities of enamel paint for the plates.

-A new license design is instituted.
-The design is slightly larger than previous license plates and has the word “Washington” stamped across the bottom of the plate.
-These changes result from letters like these from Washington vehicle owners:
+A new license design was instituted.
+It was slightly larger and had the word "Washington" across the bottom of the plate.
+These changes were a result from Washington vehicle owners' letters:

 Before 1934, all license plates were mailed from Olympia.
-In 1934, the system is changed so license plates are assigned to counties.
-A system of assigning county letters to the plate number is also adopted.
-This system is discontinued in 1979, and the use of county temporary license plates is abandoned.
+In 1934, the system changed so plates were assigned to counties.
+A system of assigning county letters to the plate number was also adopted.
+This system discontinued in 1979, and the use of county temporary plates was abandoned.